-Recruitment will advocate for hybrid work policies.
+work policies.

-There's little doubt that employers are calling workers back to the office in droves.
+Recruitment will advocate for hybrid There's little doubt that employers are calling workers back to the office in droves.
 But something else is clear too: these policies will make it harder for employers to attract top talent.
-Recruiting pros in EMEA and LATAM whose companies require employees to be fully or mostly in-office report negative impacts on their recruiting efforts, including reduced talent pools, fewer applicants, and increased competition.
-Alternatively, companies allowing employees to choose their work location see a positive impact on recruiting.
+Recruiting pros whose companies require employees to be fully or mostly in-office report negative impacts on their recruiting efforts, including reduced talent pools, fewer applicants, and increased competition.
+In comparison, companies who allow employees to choose their work location see a positive impact on recruiting.
 That's because having a flex work policy yields a larger talent pool, more job applicants, and a better employer brand.
-Impact of in-office vs flexible work policies on recruiting in EMEA and LATAM
+Impact of in-office vs flexible work policies on recruiting across EMEA and LATAM